Rory MacDonald (fighter): Ultimate Fighting Championship

 MacDonald was signed to the UFC after compiling a 9–0 professional record.
+By the time he signed with the UFC he was regarded as a teenage prodigy and leading figure of the next generation of MMA fighters, who specifically trained MMA as a discipline instead of transitioning over from a traditional background.

 He debuted for the promotion at UFC Fight Night 20 against Mike Guymon.
 Guymon dropped MacDonald with a right cross, before MacDonald quickly recovered, took Guymon down and won the fight with an armbar submission in the first round.

 MacDonald lost to Carlos Condit via third-round TKO at UFC 115 in a bout that earned the Fight of the Night award.
 MacDonald was competitive in the first two rounds using effective striking and taking Condit down three times.
 Condit came back with a more aggressive attitude in the final round and finished MacDonald with a combination of elbows and punches.
 After the fight, the judges' scorecards were revealed and showed that had MacDonald not been finished in the last seven seconds, he would have picked up a split decision victory.
 After this loss, Macdonald moved to Montreal and joined Tristar Gym, home of elite fighters such as former UFC Welterweight Champion Georges St-Pierre.

 MacDonald was expected to face Matt Brown on November 20, 2010, at UFC 123, but was forced from the card with an injury and replaced by Brian Foster.

 MacDonald was expected to face James Wilks on April 30, 2011, at UFC 129.
 However, Wilks was replaced on the card by Nate Diaz.
 MacDonald dominated Diaz during all three rounds (throwing Diaz via German Suplex three times in the third round) and earning a unanimous decision victory.